 The third day in Tallinn and I was already bored with the city.
 Luckily, I was in contact with a Japanese girl I met on the plane to Riga.

-Later I found out she just finished her political studies at Czech university.
-And she wanted to travel around Europe for two weeks before returning back to Japan.
+Later I found out she just finished her political studies at a Czech university.
+And she wanted to travel around Europe for two weeks before returning to Japan.

 I didn’t remember much how she looked like on the airplane, but once we met again, I was sure she is a keeper.
-She is a kinda short, cute, kind and little shy.
+She is kinda short, cute, kind, and a little shy.
 There are not many girls, who are still feminine and have a positive overview of the world.

 It was the moment I realized I like this girl for what she is.
 I think I gained enough comfort to make a move.
 But sadly I didn’t take any action, even though we sat close together on the bench watching the sunset.
 Next time, I will hold her hand after executing my palm reading routine.